UnusualFrog/StudyNotes/Systems Analysis 2/Test 1/Chapter 12.md

 ## Designing Tests
 - The purpose of testing is to uncover as many errors as feasible
 	- Impossible to prove a system is error free
-	- Too expensive to look for all possible bus
+	- Too expensive to look for all possible bugs
 	- The purpose of testing is to uncover differences between what the system actually does and what it should do
 - Four Stages of Testing:
 	- Unit tests